 With this key fact established, we are nearly ready to essay the final calculation.
-To this end we pose the following lemma. \begin{lemma} Let $Z$ be as in Eq. \eqref{eq:Z} and fix $j$, $k\geq0$ arbitrarily.
+To this end, we pose the following lemma. \begin{lemma} Let $Z$ be as in equation \eqref{eq:Z} and fix $j$, $k\geq0$ arbitrarily.
 Then

-where $f$ is $1$ for Fermions and $0$ for Bosons, and $n^Z_j$ is the number of occurrences of $j$ among the indices in $Z$, as before, and $\hat n_j$ is the number operator, Eq. \eqref{eq:number}. \end{lemma}
+where $f$ is $1$ for Fermions and $0$ for Bosons, and $n^Z_j$ is the number of occurrences of $j$ among the indices in $Z$, as before, and $\hat n_j$ is the number operator, equation \eqref{eq:number}. \end{lemma}

 \begin{proof} Our proof will follow from induction applied to $k$.
-For simplicity we write $m$ for $n^Z_j$, and employ the notation
+For simplicity, we write $m$ for $n^Z_j$, and employ the notation

 to refer to a product with one element removed.
 By linearity, it is sufficient to prove the theorem for operators of the form

 instead of $Z$, with $j\neq j_i$ for $i>m$.
 Further we use the fact that